- 1 Learning Chinese can benefit your future career by expanding the pool of employment for you.

 The benefits of learning a second—or third, or eighth language—are hardly unique to the tech industry.
 According to MIT economist Albert Saiz, bilingual workers can earn more than their English-only counterparts, with different premiums for different languages.
 For example, fluency in Spanish will get you an extra 1.5%, while French is worth 2.3%.
 German speakers go one better, with a 3.8% bonus that could seriously add up over the course of a career.

 Besides the paycheck, chances for working overseas may attract your attention too.

 That’s just one area of the job market where foreign language skills are a plus.
-There are plenty of programmers, business development, and customer support jobs where being bilingual is a requirement.
+There are plenty of programmers, business development, and customer support jobs where being bilingual is required.

-What’s more, like we mentioned in the first part, there are lots of overseas jobs that requiring for the Chinese language skill and you could be a competitive candidate for these position armed with your bilingual backgrounds.
+What’s more, as we mentioned in the first part, many overseas jobs require Chinese language skills, and you could be a competitive candidate for these positions armed with your bilingual background.

 What can a job that required Chinese language skills bring to you?

 Your Chinese fluency can be improved.
-It’s hard to become fluent if you aren’t living in a Chinese-speaking country nor have few Chinese-speaking friends.
-However, you would pick up the speed and flow of a native speaker at a fast rate, when speaking Chinese becomes a must part of your job.
+It’s hard to become fluent if you don’t live in a Chinese-speaking country or have few Chinese-speaking friends.
+However, you would pick up the speed and flow of a native speaker at a fast rate when speaking Chinese becomes a must part of your job.

 Some jobs value language skills over schooling.
-It can be tough finding a well-paying and rewarding position without at least four years of college under your belt.
+Finding a well-paying and rewarding position can be tough without at least four years of college under your belt.
 While most of these jobs require a bachelor’s degree, some require little to no college or academics.
 All you need is a high grade on the HSK exam and possibly some high school Chinese course experience.